rec0de/crowbar-tool/README.md

 * All the other BPL-types
 * Connection to the dynamic analyses
 * Frames
+* Verification and specification of SPLs without flattening
 * Basic inference for effect-types etc.
 * Encoding the [**KeYmaera X**](https://github.com/LS-Lab/KeYmaeraX-release) bridge in a BPL type

 ### Misc.
 Please make sure that some SMT solver is installed and callable via command line.
+Right now, Crowbar does not support to pass a product to the ABS compiler.